We’ve been putting Quest Pro through its paces since the weekend – here’s what we think.

 And bizarrely, despite Quest Pro’s mixed reality focus and its primitive implementation, this manual Room Setup is listed under “experimental” features.

 One potential upside to Meta’s approach here is that if it can achieve room meshing with just 2D cameras, it should enable automatic room-aware mixed reality on even low-cost headsets like Quest 3.
 It reminds me of Tesla’s approach to self-driving.
-Competitors rely on expensive hardware-level depth sensing, but Tesla and Meta are betting on rapid advancements in machine learning rendering this a useless added cost in the future.
+Competitors rely on expensive hardware-level depth sensing, but Meta, like Tesla, might be betting on rapid advancements in machine learning rendering this a useless added cost in the future.

 Performance & Tracking